Learning Deep Features in Instrumental Variable Regression: Experiments

 We tested the performance of DFIV with KIV and DeepGMM, where the hyper-parameters are determined as in the demand design problem.
 The results are displayed in Figure~\ref{fig:dsprite}.
 DFIV consistently yields the best performance of all the methods.
-DeepIV is not included in the figure because it fails to give meaningful predictions due to the ``forbidden regression'' issue, as the treatment variable is high-dimensional.
+DeepIV is not included in the figure because it fails to give meaningful predictions due to the difficulty of performing conditional density estimation for the high-dimensional treatment variable.
 The performance of KIV suffers since it lacks the feature richness to express a high-dimensional complex structural function.
+Although DeepGMM performs comparatively to DFIV, we observe some instability during the training, see Appendix~\ref{sec:deep-gmm-instability}.